 Thanks to a moderate but continuous increase in volumes in almost all European countries, the recycling of PVC waste within VinylPlus reached 739,525 tons in 2018.

-The main contribution still comes from Recovinyl, with a registered volume of 633,127 tons of recycled PVC waste.
-In 2017, Recovinyl was the subject of an important reorganization, both in its management structure and in data collection and communication systems.
-The systematization, in particular of the control protocols, will continue in 2018.
+According to a study conducted by the German consultancy firm Conversio (www.conversio-gmbh.com) on behalf of VinylPlus, 2.5 million tons of PVC waste were available in Europe in 2016.
+The volumes recycled from VinylPlus shown above represent approximately 25% of these available waste.
+The main contribution still comes from Recovinyl1, with a registered volume of 734,568 tons of recycled PVC waste.
+In 2017 Recovinyl was the subject of an important reorganization, both in its management structure and in the data collection and communication systems.
+Systematization, in particular of the control protocols, will also continue in 2020.

 Sector projects for the management of PVC waste